vesoft-inc/nebula-docs/docs-2.0/nebula-console.md

 # Nebula Console

-Nebula Console is a native CLI client for Nebula Graph.
-It can be used to connect a Nebula Graph cluster and execute queries.
+Nebula Console is a native CLI client for NebulaGraph.
+It can be used to connect a NebulaGraph cluster and execute queries.
 It can also support special commands to manage parameters, export query results, import test datasets, etc. This topic describes these special commands.

-To connect Nebula Graph using Nebula Console, see [Step 3: Connect to Nebula Graph](2.quick-start/3.connect-to-nebula-graph.md).
+To connect NebulaGraph using Nebula Console, see [Step 3: Connect to NebulaGraph](2.quick-start/3.connect-to-nebula-graph.md).

 !!! note